adonegan/milestone-2-time-dash/README.md

 ## Technologies Used

+HTML: This code was used to layout the structure of each page and the placement of each chart on both the Stats page and the Info page.
+It also contributed to the nav, main and footer sections of the page.

+CSS: This code was used to add style to the HTML specifications.
+CSS changes were made throughout the project in order to enhance the look and feel of the site.
+While the background color is mostly white, I played around with different colors on the charts and toggle areas.

+JavaScript: JS was used to queue my charts, as reset buttons and also contributed to specific functions used to create functionality on the page.
+I also used a function called print_filter to access the DOM and see objects and the content of arrays on the page.

 Bootswatch: The Journal template was used initially to start with as it provided a nice base for my project.
 However, I've added some of my own CSS code from various places like Stack Overflow, CSS Tricks and Bootstrap.

+Crossfiilter: For my interactive charts I used crossfilter technology.
+In the lead up to adding the charts I also watched a LinkedIn course outlining how to access information in arrays that would display and filter across multiple charts.

+D3: This data-driven document technology was used to fuse chart data together to make the charts with the help of HTML ids.
+This technology helped to visualise the data contained with my Kaggle dataset on Time's Person of the Year from 1927 onwards.

 DC: DC's library of code was used to make the charts.
 I took the code from the website and then charged dimensions, numbers and attributes to suit my needs for those charts.

+jQuery: This technology was used to hide and show instructions and more information at command in a way to make the dashboard less cluttered. a min.js file was added to the JS folder and called above and below the code on each page.
+This technology also ensure nav functionality.

+Kaggle: This website was a great resource for finding a suitable dataset.
+By visiting this site I was able to browse available datasets and select one based on my own interests in world affairs.
+Once I found my dataset, I downloaded the file for use with my charting technologies.

+CSV and JSON: As you can see from my project I added both json and csv data files to my documentation - this was purely for testing reasons as I had difficulty access the data when I started the project.
+This project takes data from the .csv file only.

 ## Testing